 Phonics and Reading

 The academy sees phonics as the cornerstone to helping develop a child’s reading skills to enable them to access the wide world of print.
 By teaching the sounds consistently from Nursery the children quickly pick these up, leading to blending and reading.
-We use Read Write Inc as a basis for our phonics teaching and supplement this in Years 1 and 2 with support from Letters and Sounds where required.
+We use Read Write Inc as our phonics teaching.

 At Epworth we want to create readers; readers who read for pleasure, who understand what they are reading, who are challenged at the appropriate level and crucially who understand how the ability to read impacts on all aspects of their life.
-To support this the academy works with Accelerated reader to support its reading scheme.
 We also work closely with the local library and children are registered with the Dolly Parton Imagination Library scheme run by North Lincolnshire Council.

 Religious education is provided for all children as part of the curriculum and in accordance with the Local Authority’s agreed religious education syllabus.